 Here are my top tips on how to unwind after a stressful day at work.

-Depending on whether you are a highly introverted or extroverted person the way you relax and recharge will vary, so bear that in mind when you are reading through the list.
+Depending on whether you are an introverted or extroverted person the way you relax and recharge will vary, so bear that in mind when you are reading through the list.

 Turn off the technology

 This is a must.
 You can’t unwind if you have emails arriving on your phone every 2 mins.